BetonQuest/BetonQuest/docs/Documentation/Features/Menus/Menu.md

 # Menus
 BetonQuest allows the creation of fully custom GUIs using the events and items system.
-Nearly everything can be done with these, from guis listing open quests over simple warp systems to information GUIs that display player stats.
+Nearly everything can be done with these, from GUIs listing open quests over simple warp systems to information GUIs that display player stats.

 <span class="centered">![Menu example](../../../_media/content/Documentation/Menu/RPGMenuExample.png)</span>